 We mean that n is a parameter we set: we pick only n of the segregating alleles.
 We now make this more clear in the methods:

-Founder populations were fixed for alleles that were fixed in the ancestor, and the amount of standing variation was determined by sampling a pre-determined number—the parameter n—of segregating alleles from the ancestor.
+Founder populations were fixed for all alleles that were fixed in the ancestor, and the amount of standing variation was determined by sampling a pre-determined number—the parameter n—of segregating alleles from the ancestor.
 Populations adapted from only new mutation when n was set to 0 and otherwise contained some ancestral standing variation.
-(Lines xx-yy).
+This admittedly artificial sampling procedure gives us more control over the amount of shared standing genetic variation in the adapting populations, removing noise and thus allowing us to better see the effects of shared variation (Lines xx-yy).

 And when you write that a “randomly generated population was duplicated and used to found both adapting populations”, does this mean that you didn't use different random samples of genotypes for each adapting population?
 Please make this very explicit.